joshuaxiao98/CMWNO/README.md

 ### Data Generation
 - **Matlab Requirement**: The synthetic datasets are generated using Matlab files located in the `Data` folder.
 Ensure that you have Matlab installed, along with the `chebfun` package.
 - **Dataset**: A sample dataset for the non-local Mean Field Game (MFG) problem is available.
-You can find this under the `MFG data` directory.
+You can find this under the `Data` directory.

 ### Running Experiments
 - **Code Execution**: To run the experiments, navigate to the `model` file.
 This file contains the necessary codes for executing the experiments related to our project.